multitudes/42-Xcode/README.md

 ## where are the settings?

-More settings to edit are handily hidden under a right click on the name of your target (see screenshot)
+More settings to edit are conveniently hidden under a right-click on the name of your target (see screenshot).
+Right-click and choose "Edit Scheme."
 <br>
 <p align="left">
   <img src="assets/five.png" width="400"  title="five">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;